 I don’t know about you but the next best thing to travelling is hearing great travel stories.
-Those stories about people favourite trips, the wrong turns that turned out to reveal new discoveries.
-Mountains that have been scaled, cities who’s streets you know like the back of your hand and beaches that sparkle.
+Those stories about people’s favourite trips, the wrong turns that turned out to reveal new discoveries.
+Mountains that have been scaled, cities whose streets you know like the back of your hand and beaches that sparkle.

-I am excited to start to collect travel your stories as a celebration of those trips and the memories they create.
+I am excited to start collecting travel stories as a celebration of those trips and the memories they create.
 Those of us who are lucky enough to take time to travel and visit new environments.
 I hope they inspire you for your own future trips.

 Ibiza, 2019: Lyndsay Kaldor

 The last place I travelled to was Ibiza, one of my favourite places in the world, the energy there is like no other place on earth.

 I have some beautiful memories of spending time on the island but right now my mind seems to be drawn to nature as an anchor.
 We once ventured down to the south of the island to see Es Vedrà, the rock formation that appears to emerge from the turquoise sea.
 It is shrouded in myth and legend of mermaids and sea nymphs and is said to be the third most magnetic place on earth (after the north and south poles).